privet56/ioBun/README.md

-# Mobile Ionic & Angular 2+ App with and for Bunnies
+# Mobile Ionic 2 App with and for Bunnies
 ## language: TypeScript, JavaScript

 GUI :